pymc-devs/pymc/readme.md

 **Note:** Running `pip install pymc` will install PyMC 2.3, not PyMC 3, from PyPI.

+## Dependencies

+PyMC is tested on Python 2.7 and 3.3 and depends on Theano, NumPy, SciPy, and Matplotlib (see setup.py for version information).

 ### Optional

+The GLM submodule relies on Pandas, Patsy, Statsmodels.

 [`scikits.sparse`](https://github.com/njsmith/scikits-sparse) enables sparse scaling matrices which are useful for large problems.
 Installation on Ubuntu is easy: